 Raptors draft San Diego State G Malachi Flynn 29th overall

-The Toronto Raptors selected 6-foot-1 San Diego State guard Malachi Flynn 29th overall in the NBA draft Wednesday night.
+With potential uncertainty ahead at point guard, the Toronto Raptors chose two backcourt players in the NBA draft Wednesday night, selecting 6-foot-1 San Diego State guard Malachi Flynn 29th overall and 6-foot-5 Nevada guard Jalen Harris 59th.

+“I’m just grateful.
+It’s a moment I’ve been waiting for for a long time,” said Flynn, the youngest of seven children.
+“Just enjoying it with my family, it felt real good.”

-The Raptors face some uncertainty at point guard.
-Toronto hopes to re-sign free agent Fred VanVleet, while six-time All-Star Kyle Lowry, now 34, has one year remaining on his contract.
+Toronto hopes to re-sign free agent point guard Fred VanVleet, while six-time All-Star Kyle Lowry, now 34, has one year remaining on his contract.

 Flynn began his college career with two seasons at Washington State before playing his junior season with the Aztecs.
 He averaged 15.8 points per game in his final season with the Cougars, and boosted that to 17.6 points as a junior, adding 5.1 assists and 4.5 rebounds.